tinacms/tina.io/content/blog/custom-field-plugins.md

 At a minimum, field plugins **require a name and a component.** The `name` is used to reference the custom field in form definitions ([more on this later](https://tinacms.org/blog/custom-field-plugins#2-use-the-custom-field-in-a-form)).
 The `Component` is what is actually rendered in the sidebar.

-You can see that there are additional configuration functions and options. _Note that the properties with a question mark are optional._ These options are incredibly useful for creating fields that require _[validation](https://tinacms.org/docs/plugins/fields/custom-fields#validate-optional), parsing, or formatting_.
+You can see that there are additional configuration functions and options. _Note that the properties with a question mark are optional._ These options are incredibly useful for creating fields that require [validation](https://tinacms.org/docs/plugins/fields/custom-fields#validate-optional), parsing, or formatting.

 > To see a more **complex example**, checkout the documentation on creating an [email field](/guides/gatsby/custom-email-field/register-field).